tnoonanjr/spotify-rotation/README.md

    - Copy your **Client ID**

 2. **Configuration**
-  - If you dont have Node.js already, install it (refrence Prerequisites above)
+   - If you don't have Node.js already, install it (reference Prerequisites above)

    ### For local development:
-   - Clone the repositiory
+   - Clone the repository
    - Replace the default Client ID with yours:
      ```javascript
      // Find this line and replace 'your-client-id'
      const CLIENT_ID = process.env.SPOTIFY_CLIENT_ID || 'your-client-id';
      ```

    ### For GitHub deployment:
-   - Fork this repository
+   1. Fork this repository
-   - Go to your fork's Settings > Secrets and variables > Actions
+   2. Go to your fork's Settings > Secrets and variables > Actions
-   - Create a new repository secret named `SPOTIFY_CLIENT_ID` with your Client ID
-   - Enable GitHub Actions in your repository
+   3. Enable GitHub Actions in your repository
+   4. Get a refresh token by running the app locally once
-   - The playlist will update automatically based on the schedule in the workflow file
+   5. Find the refresh token in the `.spotify_token.json` file that's created
+   6. Add two secrets to your GitHub repository:
+    - `SPOTIFY_CLIENT_ID`: Your Spotify application client ID
-   - You can also manually trigger the workflow from the Actions tab
+    - `SPOTIFY_REFRESH_TOKEN`: The refresh token from the file
+   7. The workflow will:
+    - Use the refresh token to get a new access token
+    - Create/update your playlist on the scheduled time

 ## Usage: